Reducing the chance of a tear during birth

 5) Perineal massage

 Preparing the perineum during pregnancy has been shown to reduce the risk of tearing in mothers having their first vaginal birth.
 Perineal massage can help a woman to become familiar with her own body and have confidence in its ability to stretch and birth her baby, and also start to physically stretch and loosen this area ready for birth.
-It's suggested to do this in pregnancy from around 34 weeks.
+It's suggested to do this in pregnancy 3 times per week or more from around 32/34 weeks.

 6) Keep the jaw relaxed

 Keep the jaw soft and relaxed actually relaxes your pelvic floor.
-So signing out, yawning, singling, blubbering the lips and making low sounds can all help your jaw to unclench and rlewase, and your pelvic floor th release.
+So sighing out, yawning, singing, blubbering the lips and making low sounds (like ahhhh, ooohhhh) can all help your jaw to unclench and release, and your pelvic floor to release too.
 Get your birth partner to keep reminding you to do this in your labour.
+As heard recently ‘floppy face, floppy fanny’!!

 7) Labour In Water

 Immersing yourself in a large warm bath is the ultimate relaxation image.
-During labour, warm water has a multitude of benefits.
-A Cochrance Review in 2009 determined there were no differences in tearing between birthing in water than land, yet many midwives and women swear by warm water softening perineal tissues and easing the sensation of the crowning stage.
+During labour, warm water has a multitude of benefits for relieving discomfort wether a birth pool, bath or shower.
+A Cochrane Review in 2009 determined there were no differences in tearing between birthing in water than land, yet many midwives and women swear by warm water softening perineal tissues and easing the sensation of the crowning stage.

 8) Listen to your midwife.